 • Economy

-The Gaza Strip suffers daily power cuts of eight hours or more; the region's only power plant produces far too little electricity to meet the people's needs.
-How did things get this far, after massive international aid has been invested in the region that was supposed to help the Gazans?
+RAMALLAH - The Gaza Strip suffers from daily power cuts of eight hours or more, and the region's sole power plant produces far too little electricity to meet people's needs.
+How did things get to this point, despite the massive amount of international aid invested in the region to help the Gazans?